javierhonduco/traceur/README.md

 (and depending on no external library.)

 #### inspiration
-an assignment I've done for Aalto university's Computer Graphics course and heavily inspired form am antirez's project called [jsrt](https://github.com/antirez/jsrt).
+an assignment I've done for Aalto university's Computer Graphics course and heavily inspired from an antirez's project called [jsrt](https://github.com/antirez/jsrt).

 #### future ideas
 * [ ] implement triangles from the cpp file